datacontract/datacontract-cli/README.md

  Usage: datacontract catalog [OPTIONS]

- Create a html catalog of data contracts.
+ Create an html catalog of data contracts.

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --files         TEXT  Glob pattern for the data contract files to include in the catalog. [default: *.yaml]              │